catalyst/moodle-tool_mfa/README.md

 #### Auth Type

-This is so you can specify that logging in via say SAML via ADFS which may have already done it's own MFA checks has a certain score which might satisfy the criteria completely and effectly make it exempt from additional checks.
+This is so you can specify that logging in via say SAML via ADFS which may have already done it's own MFA checks and is worth 100 points effectly make it exempt from additional checks.

 #### Security Questions